wso2/docs-mi/en/docs/reference/mediators/payloadfactory-mediator.md

       <code>var</code>
     </th>
     <td>
       You can use the var variable to access variables.
-For example, if you have a variable named `customer_id`, you can get the variable in the FreeMarker template by using `var.customer_id`.
+For example, if you have a variable named <code>customer_id</code>, you can get the variable in the FreeMarker template by using <code>var.customer_id</code>.
     </td>
   </tr>
   <tr>